 To say that this wasn’t what I expected from Dallas would be an understatement.
 Downstairs at the Nasher Sculpture Center, I’m met with a room that contains a glass wall and door.
 It is full, pretty much floor to ceiling, with golden balloons.

-Day 1: A Taste of Chinese Description in the Present
+Day 1: A Taste of Chinese History in the Present

-Initiation your day with a dive into China’s ancient description.
+Start your day with a dive into China’s ancient history.
 The Forbidden City was the Chinese imperial palace of the Ming and Qing Dynasty (1368-1840).
 For nearly five hundred years, it served as the palace for emperors and their families, and was the political center of the Chinese government.
-The Forbidden City is the world’s largest surviving palace complicated and a UNESCO Heritage Site, consisting of over 900 surviving buildings with 8,000 rooms.
-Inside the Forbidden City stay the Palace Museum to witness China’s largest collection of ancient art works.
+The Forbidden City is the world’s largest surviving palace complex and a UNESCO Heritage Site, consisting of over 900 surviving buildings with 8,000 rooms.
+Inside the Forbidden City visit the Palace Museum to witness China’s largest collection of ancient art works.